Trevorton27/flutterCounterApp/README.md

 # counterapp

+This pr included a command to not start a build via the pr trigger on Bitrise.
 Thisn here is a new Flutter project that has had the pr-test-branch merged with master :-)

 ## Getting Started